 – Paraguay: Defenders of the Chaco in Asuncion.

-– Brazil: Maracana is not the only venue where plays, but rotates around the country.
+– Brasil: Maracana is not the only venue where plays, but rotates around the country.

 – Chile: National Stadium in Santiago.